angelstreet/virtualpytest/docs/architecture/navigation.md

 VirtualPyTest uses a modernized navigation architecture with embedded actions and verifications directly stored within navigation edges and nodes.
 This eliminates the need for separate action and verification tables, simplifying data management while preserving all action parameters including `wait_time`.

 **NEW**: The architecture now supports nested navigation trees with explicit parent-child relationships, allowing for hierarchical navigation structures up to 5 levels deep.
+The implementation uses a **reference-based approach** with no data duplication - parent nodes maintain their original tree context while being displayed in nested trees for seamless cross-tree operations.

 ## Database Schema